 If you are suffering from chronic or severe lower back pain, we urge you to see our spine surgeons at ONE® Brain & Spine Center® for consultation.
 While it may not be life-threatening, the pain may be debilitating and negatively impact your quality of life.
-Our Southern California Nuerosurgeon, Dr. Burak Ozgur and Dr. Todd Peters — have the education, training and experience in treating lower back pain.
+Our Southern California Neurosurgeon, Dr. Burak Ozgur, has the education, training and experience in treating lower back pain.
 Call (949) 383-4190 to schedule an appointment.

 With a lower back strain, the severity of the pain ranges from mild discomfort to severe, disabling pain, depending on the extent of strain and the lower back muscle spasms that result from the injury.